GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/how-can-I-remove-tolstoy-from-my-website.md

 ![image](https://github.com/user-attachments/assets/e067eff3-83e8-40f6-956b-33df9ef750db)

-The Ui will depend on the Tolstoy project.
+The UI will depend on the Tolstoy project.

 That's it!
 You're all done.
 Refresh your website to make sure your Tolstoy is removed.